 Minimum wage is the lowest hourly, daily or monthly wage that businesses may legally pay to employees or workers.
 The New Mexico Department of Workforce Solutions enforces the state and federal minimum wage.
-Certain cities enforce their own minimum wage contact your local city government for posters and requirements.
+Certain cities enforce their own minimum wage.
+Contact one of the Labor Relations offices listed below for more information.

 Most New Mexico businesses will see the state minimum wage increase and will be required to pay a minimum wage of: